Luis Flores's Upcoming Gigs

 INDEPENDANZA , Paradise, Pereira, Colombia

 Powered by GigaTools

-Flores published “Love Your Machine” under Dj Emersosn’s Berlin imprint: Micro.Fon the following year.
+Flores published “Love Your Machine” under the German imprint Micro.Fon the following year.
 Further exploring the audiovisual aspect of his music, he created the video teaser for the single using J.G.
 Ballard’s “Crash” as reference and inspiration.

 In 2012 he returned to Droid for the release of “New Flesh” which included remixes by label owner Drumcell and CLR’s Brian Sanhaji.
 This year was also marked by people's interest in his sound with remix requests for legendary names like Jam n Spoon and The Advent.

-2013 began with his first collaboration with Berlin based producer Material Object and the release of the “Crowd Control” EP under the Impact Unit moniker for the French label Silent Steps and in 2014 he’ll release “Rituals of Submission” on Detroit’s Blank Code, “Test Pattern” EP in the Spring for CLR and the “Metal” remix for Black Asteroid under EDLX.
+2013 began with his first collaboration with Berlin based producer Material Object and the release of the “Crowd Control” EP under the Impact Unit moniker for the French label Silent Steps and in 2014 he released “Rituals of Submission” on Detroit’s Blank Code, “Test Pattern” EP in the Spring for CLR and the “Metal” remix for Black Asteroid under EDLX.

-Luis has represented México at the Meet in Beijing, ADE in Amsterdam, Rock al Parque in Bogotá, Borderline Festival in China, Brussels BEMF, in his recent Australian tour, as well as his return to the iconic Berghain club in Berlin during his last European tour.
+Luis has represented México at the Meet in Beijing, ADE in Amsterdam, Borderline Festival in China, Brussels BEMF, among others.